COVID FAQs update 21/10/2020

 What do I wear?

-People taking part in snowsport activities should arrive already dressed in their own suitable clothing to wear i.e. waterproof jacket and trousers.
+Guests taking part in snow activities should arrive already dressed in their own suitable clothing to wear i.e. waterproof jacket and trousers.
 You'll need thick socks and gloves.
 It is compulsory to wear gloves on the slopes.
-In addition, those attending snowboarding beginner classes will have to wear a face covering throughout the class.

 My child has a birthday coming up soon, when will I be able to book a tubing party?